7 Best Hotels in Bocas Del Toro for an Eco-Adventure!

 5) Nayara Bocas del Toro

-Nayara Bocas del Toro (also called Bocas Bali) is one of the newest accommodations in Bocas del Toro.
+Nayara Bocas del Toro (also called Bocas Bali) is one of the newest and most deluxe accommodations in Bocas del Toro.

 Overwater beach